projen/projen/API.md

 #### renderJobs()🔹 <a id="projen-github-ijobprovider-renderjobs"></a>

-A collection of jobs that may be dynamically generated.
+Generates a collection of named GitHub workflow jobs.

 ```ts
 renderJobs(): Map<string, Job>